MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Enable-AzSqlInstanceActiveDirectoryOnlyAuthentication.md

 ```

 ### -InstanceName
-The name of the Azure SQL Managed Instance the Azure Active Directory only authentication is in.
+The name of the Azure SQL Managed Instance the Microsoft Entra-only authentication is in.

 ```yaml
 Type: System.String